TheFakeMontyOnTheRun/noudar-core/docs/cemetery.md

 Cemetery
 ========

-A small cemitery containing the remains of the less import serfs and priests from the citadel
+A small cemetery containing the remains of the less import serfs and priests from the citadel